ShreelaxmiHegde/Accommate/docs.md

 ---

 ## `schema.js`
 Defines server-side validation rules for form fields using Joi package.
-When creating or editing a listing, the application uses these Joi schemas to valdiate the submitted data before saving it to the database.
+When creating or editing a listing, the application uses these <b>Joi</b> schemas to valdiate the submitted data before saving it to the database.
 If the data does not meet the schema requirements, an arror is generated and the listing is not stored.

 *The error is generally throwed from our custom error class `ExpressError`.

+`listingSchema` : Validates submitted data while creating or editing a listing.

+`reviewSchema` : Validates rating and comments submitted from specific listings.

 ---